MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-scaling.md

 - *Adjust a cooldown period*: Adjust the cooldown period to prevent excessive scaling activities triggered by temporary load spikes.
 A cooldown period introduces a delay between scaling events, allowing the system to stabilize before further scaling actions.
 - *Monitor and fine-tune*: Continuously monitor the system's behavior and performance.
 Analyze the scaling activities and adjust the policy as needed to optimize cost and meet the desired nonfunctional requirements.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Lowering the number of scaling events raises the chances of encountering issues related to scaling.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Reducing the number of scaling events raises the chances of encountering issues related to scaling.
 It means you're eliminating the extra cushion or buffer that could help manage potential problems or delays from scaling.

 ### Consider event-based scaling